AdaGold/viewing-party/README.md

     - The value of `"friends"` is a list
     - Each item in `"friends"` is a dictionary.
 This dictionary has a key `"watched"`, which has a list of movie dictionaries.
     - Each movie dictionary has a `"title"`.
 - Consider the movies that the user has watched, and consider the movies that their friends have watched.
-Determine which movies the user's friends have watched, but the user has not watched.
+Determine which movies at least one of the user's friends have watched, but the user has not watched.
 - Return a list of dictionaries, that represents a list of movies

 ### Wave 4

-1. There are two tests about a `get_available_recs` function
+1. There are four tests about a `get_available_recs` function

 Create a function named `get_available_recs`

 - takes one parameter: `user_data`
   - `user_data` will have a field `"subscriptions"`.
 The value of `"subscriptions"` is a list of strings
     - This represents the names of streaming services that the user has access to
-    - each friend in `"friends"` has a watched list.
-Each movie in the watched list has a `"host"`, which a string that says what streaming service it's hosted on
+    - Each friend in `"friends"` has a watched list.
+Each movie in the watched list has a `"host"`, which is a string that says what streaming service it's hosted on
 - Determine a list of recommended movies.
 A movie should be added to this list if and only if:
   - The user has not watched it
   - At least one of the user's friends has watched